-There’s more.
-Epsom salts, when ingested, is an FDA-approved laxative treatment to help temporary constipation.
+There’s more, though.
+Epsom salts, when ingested, are an FDA-approved laxative treatment to help temporary constipation.
 When sprinkled in your garden it can increase plant growth; when sprinkled on your walkway, it can get rid of slugs.
-It has skin and haircare uses.
+It has skin and hair care uses.
 Lastly, its natural magnesium content can boost your body’s magnesium levels just by taking regular Epsom salt baths.

 The most common use for Epsom salts is in baths.
 Typically one to two cups are added to warm or hot bathwater.
 The granules will dissolve naturally, although it helps to sprinkle them evenly around the tub while it’s filling to ensure it is evenly distributed and dissolved in the water.

 It’s typically recommended to soak for at least 20 minutes, with 40 minutes being the optimal time to reap the health benefits.
 When you soak in an Epsom salt bath, the magnesium and sulfate in the compound can be absorbed through the skin.
 Magnesium is an important nutrient for the body that is in charge of over 300 enzymes and that many people are deficient in.